 Estimated reading time: 3 minutes

-If you’ve ever purchased a home, you were probably surprised at the amount of fees applied to the closing process.
-While some of them may be “baked” into the loan itself, most fees are paid at closing in order to facilitate recording the deed and transferring title and can add up to thousands of additional dollars.
+If you’ve ever purchased a home, you were probably surprised at the number of fees applied to the closing process.
+While some of them may be “baked” into the loan itself, most fees are paid at closing in order to facilitate recording the deed and transferring title, and can add up to thousands of additional dollars.
 Just where does that extra money go?

 - Loan underwriting fee